How is tuition assistance determined?

 What is the total amount of tuition assistance available?
 What is the average aid awarded?

-In 2019-20, the school distributed approximately $1,200,000 to 167 students, an average of $6,515 per family.
+In 2019-20, the school will distributed approximately $1,200,000 to 167 students, an average of $6,515 per family.
 Tuition assistance ranges from $1,000 to as much as half of the annual tuition.
 The school provides more than half of the annual tuition on a limited case-by-case basis.